(Note: the Emotional Bookmark can be ordered at EmotionalBookmarks.com. The story of this child-run social enterprise follows.)

 We also made sure we had balanced representation of different categories of emotions, and we further narrowed which of several similar-sounding emotions we thought most appropriate.

 At this point we circulated our list to a few trusted people, including the children’s grandmother who was a Grade 1 teacher her whole adult life, and based on their input settled on our final list:

 Each child then came up with 1 to 3 different designs for each emotion (big eyes, small eyes, eyebrows on or off, different curves and shapes, etc.)

 Certain designs were clear winners, others were less clear so we chose the best of the bunch and then kept experimenting and refining until we had something we all really liked.
 This all took place over a few days.

 We ended up using most of my son Elias’ designs almost exactly as first drawn.

 Finally we bumbled around in Adobe Illustrator to create a mock-up.
 I helped create the shapes, which only took about 2 hours, and Eowyn focused on the colour selection and text layout, which took another few days.
 Nice gradient, Eowyn!
-Amadeus acted as consultant and helped decide between options.
+Aerial acted as consultant and helped decide between options.